 Identity Management: Part of an Overall Information Security Strategy

-Identity management is an integral component of an enterprise security solution that enforces user policies and guards against unauthorised access of enterprise assets.
+Identity management is an integral component of an enterprise security solution that enforces user policies and guards against unauthorized access of enterprise assets.
 Identity and access management:

 Blocks unauthorized access

-Shuts down entry to programs by unauthorised users, protecting against unofficial log-ins and malware attacks, such as ransomware and phishing.
+Shuts down entry to programs by unauthorized users, protecting against unofficial log-ins and malware attacks, such as ransomware and phishing.

 Guards against hackers

 To avoid cyber security breaches recently experienced by such powerhouse institutions as the NSA, CIA and National Health Services hospitals in England 1, identity & access management builds a stronger security front to guard data against hackers.